New to Train Sims?

 Visually, train simulation is becoming more and more realistic all the time, with photographic textures being used to make lifelike trains, scenery and accurately detailed representations of real routes.
 The driving experience too is being constantly improved for added realism.

-Train Simulator 2013 and Railway Simulator even include 3D cabs in which you can look around by moving the mouse; they also feature dynamic shadows cast across the cab from passing buildings and other line-side objects.
+Train Simulator 2016 and Railway Simulator even include detailed 3D cabs in which you can look around by moving the mouse; they also feature dynamic shadows cast across the cab from passing buildings and other line-side objects.

 Online and Printed Resources